gokalpates/Course-Selector/README.md

 1. Install Python, Firefox Browser and Selenium packet.
 2. Enter her/his credentials to credentials.txt.
 3. Modify coursenamelist and courseclasslist for desired courses.
-4. Run script and enter captcha when it is asked for.
+4. Run script as administrator and enter captcha when it is asked for.

 Script will try to register courses mentioned in coursenamelist and courseclasslist.
 Propably faster than any organic being.